The PostgreSQL Operator is an open source project hosted on GitHub.

 pgclusters) comprising the PostgreSQL Operator declarative API.
 Code generation is provided

 by the Kubernetes code-generator project,

-Make targets are included within the PostgreSQL Operator project to both
+and the following Make target is included within the PostgreSQL Operator project to update that code

 Therefore, in the event that a Custom Resource defined within the PostgreSQL Operator API